-MOTION: Council Member Ward made a motion to go into Executive Session in accordance with SC Code Section 30-4-70(a)(2) to receive a legal update and advice on the following cases:
+MOTION: Council Member Ward made a motion to go into Executive Session in accordance with SC Code Section 30-4-70(a)(2) to receive a legal update and advice related to the Woody v.
+City of Isle of Palms et al claim.